Supernowae/capstone/README.md

 # EDA
 So let's have a look on the data we have and try if there is a way to make profit with simple strategies.

 How to figure out the better player where we are confident that he wins?
+And is it worth to bet on him to make money?